uber-research/sbnet/README.md

 # Sparse Blocks Network (SBNet)

 This repository releases code for our paper [*SBNet: Sparse Blocks Network for Fast Inference*](https://arxiv.org/abs/1801.02108).
 Please refer to our [blog post](https://eng.uber.com/sbnet) for more context.
+Note that benchmarking in the paper was performed with an older version of this repo using TensorFlow 1.2, cuDNN 6.1 and commit cf8ea06.

 This repository contains
 1. a TensorFlow custom operations library that implements SBNet,